noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			// this can occur while the app is offline as well!
 			// thus push that bitch in idb with a timestamp self.addEventListener("pushsubscriptionchange", event => {
+			  // resubscribe with old options
 			  event.waitUntil(swRegistration.pushManager.subscribe(event.oldSubscription.options)
 			    .then(subscription => {
+			    	// sync this data with your backend
-			    	// this should go to your backend return fetch("register", {
+			    	// should check if it fails, then push to idb return fetch("register", {
 			        method: "post",
 			        headers: {